 Before you decide to Divorce, make sure to understand the long-term effects, the ongoing drama after the Divorce, and the possible financial reality of the Divorce.

-James was married 15 years (17 by the time they divorced).
-As if two years of litigation—motions, hearings, multiple exchanges of financials over and overall to lose more than half of his marital assets—spends another year waiting for an appellate decision, and was left paying support for years and years to come.
+James was married for 15 years (17 by the time they divorced).
+As if two years of litigation—motions, hearings, multiple exchanges of financials over, and overall losing more than half of his marital assets—spends another year waiting for an appellate decision, and was left paying support for years and years to come.

 Jessie was ready to share parenting time after the divorce 50/50, to be able to continue her thriving career, while saving her children from the traumatic divorce and restructuring her family successfully.
 Instead, her spouse left, moved away, found a new lover, and never looked back.
 She was left to severely adjust her career goals and raise two young children alone.